yupengtang/yupengtang.github.io/_pages/cv.md

 Education
 ======
 * **Master of Science in Computer Science**, Georgia Institute of Technology, Aug.
 2024 – May 2026
-* **Master of Science in Computational and Applied Mathematics**, Georgia Institute of Technology, Aug.
+* **Master of Science in Computational Science and Engineering (Applied Mathematics)**, Georgia Institute of Technology, Aug.
 2023 – May 2026
 * **Bachelor of Engineering in Artificial Intelligence**, Shandong University, Sep.
 2019 – June 2023

 Research Experience